 If you've played any modern shooters, such as Battlefield or Call of Duty, then this game will feel all but familiar.
 There's a bit to learn, of course, but you should be able to pick up and play without any hassle.
 Newbies need not fret either, the controls are simple enough to learn quickly and unless you're asking for it, the difficulty should not prove to be much trouble.

 Most FPS's are known for having linear structures and at times, Wolfenstein: The New Order is no different; however, certain sequences break away from this archetype and offer a bit of exploration as well as several routes to engage enemies, allowing for the element of stealth.
 One of the most exciting parts we've seen so far is when you're allowed to choose your path and decide on whether or not you wish to take out the enemy with stealth or open fire for an epic gun battle.

-Unfortunately, or at least in our demo, the stealth aspect is a bit rare and combat is usually forced, which almost makes the parts that do allow stealth feel like a waste of time.
+Unfortunately, or at least in our demo, the stealth aspect seemed a bit infrequent and gun battles usually felt forced, which almost makes the parts that do allow stealth feel like a waste of time.